Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Missouri's games this season have gone over 63 points five of seven times.
+- Missouri and its opponents have gone over the current 62.5-point total in five of seven games this season.

-- Vanderbilt has combined with its opponents to score more than 63 points in one game this season.
+- Vanderbilt's games have gone over 62.5 points in only one opportunity this season.

-- The two teams combine to score 47.7 points per game, 15.3 less than the total in this contest.

-- These two squads surrender a combined 72.5 points per game, 9.5 more than this contest's over/under.

-- Tigers games have an average total of 61.2 points this season, 1.8 fewer than Saturday's over/under.
+- The combined points per game average of the two teams, 47.7, is 14.8 points fewer than Saturday's over/under.

+- This contest's over/under is 10 points under the 72.5 these two squads combine to give up per game in 2021.

-- The 52.7 PPG average total in Commodores games this season is 10.3 points fewer than this game's over/under.
+- In 2021, games involving the Commodores have averaged a total of 52.7 points, 9.8 fewer than this game's set over/under.

 Missouri Stats and Trends